misrab/docs/Dai.md

 ## Abstract

 We propose a new cryptocurrency called Dai that automatically reacts to emergent market conditions in order to stabilize its value against the major world currencies.
 Dai is created by the Dai Credit System, a decentralized platform that runs on the Ethereum blockchain.
 The Dai Credit System ensures that Dai is always backed in excess by a collateral portfolio of other Ethereum-based digital assets.
-An autonomous feedback mechanism continuously modifies the incentives for borrowing and holding Dai, with the goal of continuously matching supply to demand.
+An autonomous feedback mechanism continuously modifies the incentives for borrowing and holding Dai, matching supply with demand.
 The risk of the collateral portfolio is managed by holders of a separate digital asset called Maker (MKR) and as such, the value of MKR is directly tied to the success of the Dai Credit System.
 This means that MKR holders have a financial incentive to act as responsible regulators of the solvency of the Dai Credit System and ultimately the price stability of Dai itself.

 ## Introduction